|Policy & Guidance|

 SRGs, whether study sections or SEPs, are primarily composed of non-federal scientists who have expertise in relevant scientific disciplines and are actively engaged in research.
 NIH’s conflict-of-interest and confidentiality of information requirements for reviewers are intended to promote an unbiased review process by minimizing even the appearance of a conflict of interest and by restricting the use of privileged application information.

 Applicants are notified by e-mail that the application has been received and that they may have access to the SRO, SRG, and IC assignments for the application in the eRA Commons.
 At this time, applicants may request reconsideration of the SRG and IC assignment.
 Applicants also are notified by e-mail to check eRA Commons for any change in the application’s SRG or IC assignment, as well as a change in Council date.
-Once the assignment process is completed, the SRO is the contact for all communication with the applicant until the conclusion of the SRG meeting.
+Once the assignment process is completed, the SRO is the primary contact for communication with the applicant until the conclusion of the SRG meeting.
 An applicant organization may withdraw an application from consideration at any time during the review process.
 A request to withdraw an application must be signed by the PD/PI and an AOR.

 In preparation for the initial review, SROs review applications to determine whether they are complete and conform to administrative requirements.
 For each reviewable application, they then assign (from among the standing and temporary members) at least three reviewers to write a critique of the application and to be prepared to discuss the application in detail.

-Following the initial review, the SRO generally prepares a summary statement for most applications reviewed.
+Following the initial review, the SRO prepares a summary statement for most applications reviewed.
 The summary statement includes the reviewers’ written comments, and, for scored applications, a summary of strengths and weaknesses, other summary highlights of the discussion, and an impact score.
-Summary statements are then provided to the IC’s program staff and the PD/PI.
+Summary statements are then provided to the IC’s program staff and the PD(s)/PI(s).

-Reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, in consideration of the five scored review criteria, and additional review criteria (as applicable for the project proposed).
+The SRG assesses overall impact in the determination of scientific and technical merit; overall impact is defined differently for different types of applications.
+When considering applications for research grants and cooperative agreements, reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, in consideration of the five scored review criteria, and additional review criteria (as applicable for the project proposed).
 All of the criteria, weighted as appropriate for each application or as described in the FOA, will be considered when assigning the overall impact score.

 The goals of NIH-supported research are to advance the understanding of biological systems, improve the control of disease, and enhance health.
 For research grant applications, and most other types of applications, reviewers judge the overall impact to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, taking into account, among other pertinent factors: Significance, Investigator(s), Innovation, Approach, and Environment.
 These scored review criteria may not be applicable for some types of applications.
 When these criteria are not applicable, the FOA will include the specific review criteria.